 One study done by Taran et al. (2010) at the Mayo Clinic showed that history of thyroid disease was more common in women with fibroids than in women with adenomyosis.
 In their study, 5.3% of women with adenomyosis had thyroid disease compared to 15.8% of women with fibroids.

 It has been increasingly noted that CA125 levels are increased in adenomyosis patients.
 CA125 is a marker for ovarian cancer (it stands for “cancer antigen 125).
 It is important to know that just because your CA125 level is elevated, it does NOT mean that you definitely have cancer.
-This marker is elevated in many disorders, including adenomyosis.
+This marker is elevated in many disorders such as fibroids, endometriosis, and adenomyosis.

 According to Goh et al. (2008), CA125 levels are positively correlated with uterine size.
 Also, patients with adenomyosis have a higher CA125 positive rate than in patients with fibroids.
 Since adenomyosis and fibroids are sometimes difficult to differentiate, CA125 levels may be useful for the differential diagnosis between the two disorders.
 However, Jeng et al. (2007, Discussion section, para.2) caution, “…because it is non-specific, the CA125 level is only suggestive rather than definite in the diagnosis of adenomyosis.”